marmichno/marmichno/README.md

 - 🌱 I’m currently improving my skills with **Sass** and **Redux**

-- 📝 In future im planning to learn: framer motion, tailwind, typescript, node.js
+- 📝 In future im planning to learn: MERN stack

 <h3 align="left">Languages and Tools:</h3>